UnreliableWitness/SQLAzureBacpac/README.md

 # SQLAzureBacpac

-This is a little application that you can use to make .bacpac files of databases hosted in Windows Azure.
+This is a little application that you can use to make .bacpac files (and store locally) of databases hosted in Windows Azure.

 ##needed input
 - sql server name